privacyguides/privacyguides.org/docs/desktop-browsers.md

 ### Mullvad Leta

 Mullvad Browser comes with DuckDuckGo set as the default [search engine](search-engines.md), but it also comes preinstalled with **Mullvad Leta**, a search engine which requires an active Mullvad VPN subscription to access.
-Mullvad Leta queries Google's paid search API directly (which is why it is limited to paying subscribers), however because of this limitation it is possible for Mullvad to correlate search queries and Mullvad VPN accounts.
+Mullvad Leta queries Google's paid search API directly, which is why it is limited to paying subscribers.
+However, it is possible for Mullvad to correlate search queries and Mullvad VPN accounts because of this limitation.
 For this reason we discourage the use of Mullvad Leta, even though Mullvad collects very little information about their VPN subscribers.

 ## Firefox